- Manufacturing in Mexico

 In Mexico, there are several differences in business etiquette from that in the US.
 For example, Mexican meals typically revolve around the midday meal or “comida.”
 This would be akin to the US business lunch, but it is a much more involved and drawn-out affair.
 It typically takes place during midafternoon and can last two hours or more.

 Time etiquette is also very different in Mexico.
 When on business travel in Mexico, expect their times to be much more flexible than in the US.
 While punctuality is generally expected for business events, attendees can sometimes be up to an hour late without cause for alarm.
-The business day does not usually begin until around 10:00am, but may last until 8:00pm.
+The business day does not usually begin until around 8:00am, but may last until 6:00pm in Baja California.

 Formality is stressed more in Mexican business.
 These meetings will also last longer than in the US, but casual wear must never be worn in such settings.
-Business suits are expected.
+Business suits are expected for official meetings with dignitaries, but business casual is acceptable in all other occasions.
 Do not negotiate aggressively, as this is considered rude.
 Likewise, you will notice Mexican businessmen do not typically say “no,” but rather say “yes” in vague and general ways to indicate “no.” Mexican professionals are very keen to not offend or be too direct.

 Businesses usually follow national holidays strictly, and may often turn them into extended weekends like in the US.
 Do not expect anyone to conduct business during these periods.
 Some of the more popular national holidays include: